castelao/NREL-pypackage-template/README.md

 support tools for you, such as automated checks on your code, automatic documentation generation, and tests validation on every pull request.
-If you're an experienced Python developer, you still have some control by answering a few questions during the initialization process, while avoiding a plain copy and paste from some of your other projects.
+If you're an experienced Python developer, you still have some control by answering a few questions during the initialization process, which helps avoid a plain copy and paste from your other projects.
 We use this template ourselves.

 ## Quickstart